Gary Payton: College career

-NBA career
+Professional career

 Seattle SuperSonics (1990–2003)

-Payton was the second overall pick in the 1990 NBA draft by the Seattle SuperSonics.
-In his third career game, Payton recorded his first double-double of his career after recording 13 points and 10 assists in a road win over the Nuggets.
+Payton was the second overall pick in the 1990 NBA draft by the Seattle SuperSonics, and wound up spending his first 12½ seasons with the Sonics.

+In his third career game, Payton recorded his first double-double after recording 13 points and 10 assists in a road win over the Nuggets.
 On February 23, 1991, Payton recorded his first career triple-double after recording 18 points, 10 rebounds, and 11 assists in a losing effort to the Suns.
 The following game, Payton scored only 2 points but dished out 16 assists, a then career-high for him.
 He joined Slick Watts and Nate McMillan as the only SuperSonics' players to have dished out 16 or more assists in his rookie season.
 Throughout his rookie campaign, Payton recorded 8 point-assist double-doubles, the most by any SuperSonics' player in history.
 His average for his rookie season is 7.2 points per game, 3.0 rebounds per game, 6.4 assists per game, and 2.0 steals per game.

+Entering the league to star-studded expectations, Payton struggled during his first two seasons in the league, averaging 8.2 points per game during that span.
 In his second season, Payton recorded 2 triple-doubles on the whole season joining Slick Watts and Nate McMillan at that time to have recorded 2 triple-doubles in a season in Supersonics franchise history.
-He scored a season-high 22 points to go along with 7 assists in road win over the Bullets back in November 19, 1991.
+He scored a season-high 22 points to go along with 7 assists in a road win over the Bullets on November 19, 1991.
 His season average is 9.4 points per game, 3.6 rebounds per game, 6.2 assists per game, 1.8 steals per game, and 0.3 blocks per game.

-Payton spent his first 12½ seasons with the Sonics.
-Entering the league to star-studded expectations, Payton struggled during his first two seasons in the league, averaging 8.2 points per game during that span.
-However, he soon proved himself to be one of the league's top point guards, while, during the 1990s Payton, alongside Shawn Kemp formed the "Sonic Boom".
-He earned his first of 9 consecutive All-NBA team selections when he was chosen to the All-NBA Third team in 1994.
-Payton would go on to make the All-NBA First-Team in 1998 and 2000, All-NBA Second Team in 1995, 1996, 1997, 1999, and 2002, and All-NBA Third Team in 1994 and 2001.
-He was selected to the NBA All-Defensive First Team a record nine consecutive seasons (1994–2002), and won the NBA Defensive Player of the Year Award in 1996, the first point guard to win the award.
-He has been selected to the NBA All-Star Team nine times and was voted as a starter in 1997 and 1998.
-He was a member of the gold medal-winning 1996 and 2000 U.S. Men's Olympic Basketball Teams.
-In 1996, Payton and the SuperSonics, under coach George Karl, reached the NBA Finals after winning a franchise record 64 games and lost in six games to Michael Jordan's Chicago Bulls.